- by Daniel

 With all the lifting, carrying, bending, twisting and shoveling that construction workers have to do every day, it's no surprise that back pain is such a common complaint in the industry.

-However wearing a back support belt during more intense tasks can really help to prevent this.
+However one thing that can really help prevent this is by wearing a back support belt during more intense tasks.

-This is because these belt give your core muscles assistance in supporting and stabilising your back as you move, lift and work while also:
+As these belts give your core muscles assistance in supporting and protecting your back as you move, lift and work while also:

-So you get more protection and are much less likely to suffer those painful twinges and aches and pains.
+So you get more protection and are much less likely to suffer those painful twinges, aches and pains.

-And it's also designed with a breathable mesh to help keep workers cool and comfortable while wearing it.
+And it has a breathable mesh that helps to keep workers cool and comfortable while wearing it.

-So it'll be a great assistant for any site worker and can really help them to steer clear of the dreaded bad back.
+So it'll be a great assistant for any site worker and can really help them to steer clear of the dreaded back pain.

-If you're in certain trades then spending a lot of time on your knees is inevitable.
+If you work within certain trades then spending a lot of time on your knees is inevitable.